-Candidates may use recorded accompaniments in place of a live accompanist for exams at Initial to Grade 3, and for Jazz syllabuses at all grades.
+Candidates may use recorded accompaniments in place of a live accompanist or duet partner for all digital exams at Initial – Grade 8.

-Drum Kit (all Group A pieces) and Acoustic Guitar pieces (where specified) must always be accompanied by the Trinity backing tracks.
+Drum Kit (all Group A pieces) and Acoustic Guitar pieces (where tracks are required) must always be accompanied by the Trinity backing tracks.

 Please refer to this page for information on recorded accompaniments published by Trinity.